 - The third portion evaluates the sensation or our ability to feel when touched.
 High blood sugars in diabetics if left untreated can lead to damage to the nerves, changing nerves ability to feel and in some cause chronic pain.
+This is called neuropathy.
 Your podiatrist will test your ability to feel normal stimulation of the fee with specialized instruments.
 Tendon reflexes are often evaluated as well.
 In an uncontrolled diabetic patient skin sensation can be diminished and in some extreme cases absent.

 - The final portion of the diabetic foot exam evaluates muscle strength, muscle tone, the range of motion of your joints, any areas of pain, and any areas of bony deformity that can lead to increased pressure.
 Any areas of increased pressure are sites where diabetics can experience skin breakdown and ulcer formation.